vuquangpham/scroll-trigger/README.md

         {
             breakpoint: 1024,
             start: 'top 60%', // top of the element hits the 60% of the viewport
-            end: 'bottom 60%+=200px' // end when the bottom of the element hits the (60% + 200px) of the viewport }
+            end: 'bottom 60%+=200px' // end when the bottom of the element hit the (60% + 200px) of the viewport }
     ]
 });